HomeLister Review 2025

 1. Enter your address on HomeLister's site and make an account.
 This will give you access to your account dashboard and listing portal.

-2. On the portal, HomeLister will ask for info on your home, like the number of bedrooms and bathrooms, the home's condition, and details on your neighborhood.
-You can also share photos and write a description of the listing to be posted on the MLS.
+2. On the portal, HomeLister will ask for information on your home, such as the number of bedrooms and bathrooms, the home's condition, and details on your neighborhood.
+You can also share photos and write a description of the listing for posting on the MLS.

 3. After providing these details and setting a price, you set the terms of the future purchase agreement (like setting contingencies) and ownership terms.
 Then, just pick a price plan and review your listing before submitting.